 All of a sudden my trust begins to build more and more confidently each and every day because not only do I see the surprises that have come into my life, but I realized that with everything swirling around me, that God is there.
 I really do focus on gratitude and assessing that gratitude by what did I not expect to happen in this day that came into the day that I could never plan for.
 Oh, my goodness.
-So, there’s a number of blessings that you, Ken uncover each and every day.
+So, there’s a number of blessings that you, can uncover each and every day.
 And that’s how my faith carries me because I perhaps stopping enough to take a look at it at the end of every day.

 And then taking the time to, at the end of the day.
 Acknowledge where he was if we missed it in the middle of it. it gets great when you really see him in the middle of it, but so many times it does take stopping at the end of the day, taking that deep breath and saying, okay, you were right there.
-You know, even if it was, I burned lunch, you were right there.
+You know, even if I burned lunch, you were right there.
 That kept, you know, it kept it from being worse or helping me to find something else or whatever happened that day.
 With the virus in this time right now, it’s such, chaos.
 And I think as caregivers, in some ways, we’re a little more equipped to handle chaos because it is where we live on a regular day, but there’s more pressure on top with everything else that’s happening.

 The world almost changing underneath your feet.
 Not necessarily every single day consecutively, but it happens.
 So, I think I’m a lot more calm right now.
 During this state of frenzy, if you will, simply because of maybe the gifts that came from my first season of caregiving and now caring for my parents.
 It’s just putting the faith, putting the release and trust in God and recognizing what I can control and what I can’t.